python/devguide/developer-workflow/psrt.rst

 These template responses should be used as guidance for messaging in various points in the process above.
-They're not required to be sent as-is, please feel free adapt them as needed for the current context.
+They're not required to be sent as-is, please feel free to adapt them as needed for the current context.

 **Directing to GitHub Security Advisories:**